huntrar/cliquery/README.md

 # cliquery

 ## a command-line browsing interface
 cliquery is a command-line interface meant to bundle important features of a conventional browser and the quickness of the command-line.
 It supports previewing webpages, bookmarks, 'Feeling Lucky' searches, as well as regular web searches or simply entering URI's directly. cliquery is **_NOT_** a command-line browser such as Lynx, but it does have an interactive interface that makes it quick and easy to perform multiple searches and other operations.
-When a user decides to actually open a link, cliquery simply invokes your browser of choice!
+When a user decides to actually open a link, cliquery simply invokes their browser of choice!

 The results?
 Less clicking, faster results, and *no limitations to regular browsing!*